 Many other communication devices, such as pagers, fax machines, email, and custom calling features offered by phone companies, can be helpful.
 To get more information about selecting and using listening, alerting, and telecommunicating devices, talk to an audiologist.

-- Making sure the person knows you are speaking to him or her.
-Use his or her name.
+- Make sure the person knows that you are speaking to them.

-- Telling the person when the topic of conversation changes.
+- Tell the person when the topic of conversation changes.

-- Including the person in discussions and conversations.
-Don't talk about the person as though he or she isn't there.
+Don't talk about the person as though the person isn't there.